craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 Some doors in Kailkeep are "ko-bolted", meaning they cannot (as enforced by Terra's magic) be opened by any other than a living Kobold who has been Marked with the correct Access Bindings.
 > ###### What the fuck is an Access Binding??
 > It's like a keycard in a video game, except its a magic tattoo.
 Only certain Kobolds get access to the tunnel doors on certain levels, bc you dont need the dude who maintains the slime pits in the False Allure rooms, what if he goops the place up?
-No-one with an Access Binding is allowed to entertain in the Hells, for the hopefully obvious reason of the massive advantage they would have against their foes, but they do maintenance work whenever an area is clear of entertainers, and will shut areas down using Terran's magic if maintenance is urgent.
+> No-one with an Access Binding is allowed to entertain in the Hells, for the hopefully obvious reason of the massive advantage they would have against their foes, but they do maintenance work whenever an area is clear of entertainers, and will shut areas down using Terran's magic if maintenance is urgent.

 ##### Illumination
-The Kobolds who view the Hells as entertainment have no need for light, except in the larger rooms of the Hells, in which case the # bioluminescent mushroom Glowbulb has been cultivated.
+The Kobolds who view the Hells as entertainment or contest have no need for light, except for in the larger rooms of the Hells, in which case the bioluminescent mushroom Glowbulb has been cultivated to provide low light.
 In most cases, the light the entertainers provide for themselves is sufficient.

 ## Greater Map